Is My Child Ready to Begin Music Lessons?

 It is important to take this into consideration when signing your child up for music lessons.
 It takes a bit of work but like anything that is worthwhile, the payoff can be great.
 Even if you’ve never had a music lesson in your life, have always considered yourself tone-deaf, and you are full of self-doubt, I promise you can do this!
 I can’t think of a more wonderful way to interact with your child than through music.

 Can We Give This a Few Weeks’ Try to See How It Works?

-The short answer is no. The long answer is that you must commit yourself and your child to one full year of instruction and practice, unless there is an extended illness or you move from the community.
-This is for the protection of your child.
+The short answer is no. The long answer is that you must commit yourself and your child to one full year of instruction and practice unless there is an extended illness or you move from the community.
 Children have infinite diligence in repetitive, slow, steady development; adults are more easily bored and impatient.
-It is our experience that when parents complain that there child is becoming bored, it’s often the parent who is becoming bored and this feeling is easily absorbed by the child.
-Your year of commitment to this program will insure your child of receiving every possible opportunity for success
+It is our experience that when parents complain that their child is becoming bored, it’s often the parent who is becoming bored and this feeling is easily absorbed by the child.
+Your year of commitment to this program will ensure your child of receiving every possible opportunity for success.

 While it is best to begin early, the Suzuki approach to music education can be applied to a beginner of any age.
 Everybody can benefit from learning this way.
 Even though it is a “method” of music instruction, the Suzuki approach is not a “one-size-fits” all style of education.
 Every person does not learn in exactly the same way and we can’t assume that what works for one person will work for another.